twangodev/cca/src/AP-United-States-Government-and-Politics/Notes/chapter-7.md

 - Evaluation is a critical, though often contested, part of the policymaking process, assessing whether policies meet their objectives.
 - Formal termination of a policy by Congress is rare, but policies can also be effectively terminated through court decisions or lack of continued support.

+## Checks on the Bureaucracy

+### Controlling the Bureaucracy

+#### The President's Role

+- The president has formal control over the bureaucracy, including the authority to appoint and remove top officials.
+- Presidential tools include shaping priorities through budget proposals, reorganizing agencies, and issuing executive orders.
+- Limitations include bureaucratic discretion and the sheer size and complexity of the bureaucracy, which can hinder direct presidential oversight.

+#### Congress's Role

+- The Senate confirms agency heads, and Congress controls funding, creating or terminating agencies.
+- Congress influences bureaucratic behavior through legislation, setting goals and structures.
+- Oversight functions, such as hearings and investigations, are used to monitor agency actions, with entities like the Government Accountability Office (GAO) playing key roles.

+### Impact of the Judiciary and the Media

+#### Judiciary

+- Judicial decisions can limit bureaucratic actions, as seen in cases like Michigan v.
+EPA, where the Supreme Court overturned EPA regulations.
+- The judiciary ensures that bureaucratic actions adhere to legal standards and interpretations of law.

+#### Media

+- The media's coverage (or lack thereof) of bureaucratic operations influences public awareness and opinion.
+- Significant crises can thrust bureaucratic actions into the public eye, affecting public perception and pressure for reform.

+### Reform and Reliance on Private Organizations

+- Post-crisis analyses often lead to questions about government reliance on private contractors and the effectiveness of bureaucratic responses.
+- Private organizations and individuals play significant roles in relief efforts, though not without challenges, including accusations of taking advantage of federal funding.
+- Public demands for effective policy implementation and concerns over excessive bureaucratic power highlight the delicate balance between strong governance and maintaining individual freedoms.

+#### Key Concepts

+- **Agency Capture**: A situation where regulatory agencies become dominated by the industries they are charged with regulating, potentially leading to a conflict of interest.
+- **Bureaucratic Discretion**: The authority of bureaucratic agencies to interpret legislation and implement laws, often allowing for significant autonomy in decision-making.
+- **Oversight**: The processes by which legislative and judicial bodies monitor and regulate the actions of the executive branch, including bureaucratic agencies, to ensure compliance with laws and efficient use of resources.